wxWidgets is an open source C++ framework allowing to write cross-platform GUI applications with native look and feel in C++ and other languages.

 It is impossible to sum up everything included in wxWidgets in a few paragraphs, but here are some of the benefits:

 wxWidgets first-tier "ports", ie implementations of wxWidgets API, are:

-Other platforms (iOS, Windows CE, OS/2), compilers (Borland C++ under Windows, Sun CC, HP-UX aCC, IBM xlC or SGI mipsPro under Unix) and ports (wxOSX/Carbon, wxGTK1, wxX11, wxDFB, wxPM...) are also supported but to a lesser extent.
+Other platforms (e.g. iOS), compilers (Borland C++ under Windows, Sun CC, HP-UX aCC, IBM xlC or SGI mipsPro under Unix) and ports ( wxQT, wxGTK1, wxX11, wxDFB...) are also supported but to a lesser extent.
 Please see the platform details page for more information.

 There are no CPU speed requirements but the faster (and more) CPU(s) you have, the faster the library will compile.
 You do need to have enough RAM, especially under Windows platforms, to avoid running out of memory during link phase.
 Depending on the compiler used, you may need at least 4GB to be able to link.
 Under all platforms it's recommended to have large amounts of free hard disk space.
 The exact amount needed depends on the port, compiler and build configurations but at least 1GB and possibly more is required.

-The download links can be found at http://www.wxwidgets.org.
-The primary download location is https://sourceforge.net/downloads/wxwindows/ and there is also an FTP mirror at ftp://ftp.wxwidgets.org/pub/.
-Additionally, the latest version can always be retrieved from our version control system using either Subversion (http://svn.wxwidgets.org/svn/wx/wxWidgets/) or Git (https://github.com/wxWidgets/wxWidgets).
+The download links can be found at https://www.wxwidgets.org.
+The primary download location is https://github.com/wxWidgets/wxWidgets/releases/latest.
+Additionally, the latest version can always be retrieved from our version control system using Git (https://github.com/wxWidgets/wxWidgets).